New York Vital Record Substitutes: Religious Records

 It's important to note that local governments slowly caught on and many began complying before 1913, so many records exist for the latter half of the nineteenth century.
 See our New York vital records timeline for a detailed overview.

-Why religious records are often used to substitute for vital records
+Why religious records are excellent vital record substitutes

 Researchers of all levels should never get too focused on finding a specific record such as a birth certificate.
 Remember, as a genealogical researcher, your mission is to satisfactorily prove life events, not track down specific documents.